betsyval/data-sharing-workshop/_episodes/osf-project-component.md

 	> *select the **location** as `Germany - Frankfurt`.
 3. Click 'Create'

 Now you have your OSF project!
 You can use this space to freely store your data (and code or material).
-This space is still private, so you can use it to share data with your colleagues (i.e. from your own lab)
+This space is still private, so you can use it to share data with your data partners (add contributors or view-only links)